anki-code/xonsh-cheatsheet/README.md

 # 'catch me\nif\ncan\n'
 ```

-Note:
+Note that callable aliases are not recommended for doing hard work and the main use case for callable alias is group the commands to reuse in command prompt.
+So:

 * Do not use callable alias in the loops.
-Callable alias is not the right choice for doing work in cycles.
 Instead of this create python function.

-* Avoid using callable aliases in pipes.
-Callable aliases mostly created to run work one time from prompt.
+* Avoid using callable alias in pipes.
+If you need pipe use `stdout` provided as argument in callable alias to print output.

-*Calambur!
-The "callable alias" could be shortanized to "callias".
-The name Callias is primarily a gender-neutral name of Greek origin that means Beauty.*
+* If you notices that callable alias is growing think about convert it to executable script.

+These strong recommendations are based on how things work.
+We hope that the logic behind callable aliases will improve in future releases.

 ## Abbrevs